Screen Share Security Q&A

 How can I configure my firewall to take full advantage of Glance performance?

-Have your IT specialist add a rule that allows outbound TCP/IP connections to destination ports 5500 and 5501 and HTTP connections to destination ports 80 and 443 on Glance servers in the domain glance.net.
+Have your IT specialist add a firewall rule that allows outbound TLS connections to destination port 5501 and HTTPS and WSS connections to port 443 on Glance servers in the domain

 Alternatively, apply the rule to these address blocks.